 Several different accessories are also available.
 You’ll need to get a Moment case for your phone to mount the lenses on, but all other accessories are optional.
 The old lenses are compatible with a mounting clip that can be used instead of the case, but that’s unfortunately not an option for the new models.

-The new wide lens is my new go-to for taking photos on my phone, allowing me to capture so much more of a scene than I could before.
-I love taking photos of landscapes, and it’s perfect for that, but it’s also great for capturing full scenes while indoors, the full height of tall buildings, and getting everyone into a group photo.
+The Moment wide lens is my new go-to for taking photos on my phone, allowing me to capture so much more of a scene than I could before.
+I love taking photos of landscapes and it’s perfect for that, but it’s also great for capturing complete scenes while indoors, the full height of tall buildings, and getting everyone into a group photo.

 I had a chance to test the wide lens in Belize, and it didn’t disappoint.
-Images were super-crisp, and I never needed to worry about anything being cut out of the photo — you get twice as much in frame versus shooting without the lens.
-If you want even wider shots, take a look at the a 15mm Superfish lens as well.
+Images were super-crisp, and I never needed to worry about anything being cut out of the photo — with my phone, you get twice as much in frame versus shooting without the lens.
+If you want even wider shots, take a look at the 14mm fisheye lens as well.

 Overall, I’ve been really happy with this lens.
 Like any lens, though, lens flare from the sun or other bright light sources can be an issue.
 Moment coats its glass to help reduce the problem, but it’s not perfect.